MIT-LCP/mimic-website/content/about/acknowledgments.md

 # Acknowledgements

-If you use our data, code or algorithms in your work, please provide a citation to this project.
-Our recommended citation is currently in preparation for publication.
+MIMIC is made available largely through the work of researchers at the MIT Laboratory for Computational Physiology and collaborating research groups.
+If you use our data, code or algorithms, please provide a citation to this project.

+Our recommended citation for MIMIC-III is in preparation for publication.
 In the interim, the older MIMIC II database can be cited as follows (BibTeX entry):

 ```
 @article{MIMICII